-The INLA methodology is a tool which allows dealing with a wide range of LGMs.
-However, when a multivariate response is required and several linear predictors are needed to explain it, the implemented \inla{} methodology has some limitations.
-In order to incorporate a multivariate likelihood, the main idea is first to approximate the effect of the log likelihood on the posterior using the Laplace approach and then convert the multivariate response data into observations that \pkg{R-INLA} can deal with.
-The remainder of the Section presents both the theoretical fundamentals to approximate the log-likelihood function $\log p(\ve{Y} \mid \ve{x}, \ve{\theta})$ using the Laplace approximation that provides the conditioned independent Gaussian pseudo-observations, and then an algorithmic representation of the method.
+The INLA methodology is a tool that allows us to deal with a wide range of LGMs.
+However, when a multivariate response is required and several linear predictors are needed to explain it, the implemented \inla{} methodology has some limitations. {In the particular case of Dirichlet likelihoods, the main idea to incorporate them in the \pkg{R-INLA} is first to approximate the effect of the log likelihood on the posterior using the Laplace approach and then convert the multivariate response data into observations that \pkg{R-INLA} can deal with.
+The remainder of the Section presents both the theoretical fundamentals to approximate the effect of the log-likelihood function $\log p(\ve{Y} \mid \ve{x}, \ve{\theta})$ in the posterior using the Laplace approximation that provides the conditioned independent Gaussian pseudo-observations, and then an algorithmic representation of the method.}